 Marsabit National Park and Reserve

-The Marsabit National park is situated approximately 560km north of Nairobi in Marsabit district, in northern Kenya.
-The tourist destination consists of densely forested mountain as well as 3 crater lakes that happens to be the only permanent surface of water in the area and that offers habitat for a wide number of birdlife.
+The Marsabit National park is situated approximately 560km north of Nairobi in the Marsabit district, in northern Kenya.
+The tourist destination consists of the densely forested mountain as well as 3 crater lakes that happen to be the only permanent surface of the water in the area and that offer habitat for a wide number of birdlife.

 The park which is about 560km north of Nairobi and 263km north of Isiolo can be accessed by road and by air.
-By road it can be accessed from Nairobi, through Nanyuki and lsiolo a distance about 620 km.
-The road is paved up to lsiolo leaving a distance of 270 km of very bad road that is only passable by 4 wheel-drive vehicles during the dry season.
+By road, it can be accessed from Nairobi, through Nanyuki and Isiolo a distance of about 620 km.
+The road is paved up to Isiolo leaving a distance of 270 km of very bad road that is only passable by 4 wheel-drive vehicles during the dry season.

-Through air, one lands at Marsabit airstrip then drives about 4km to the main gate.
+Through the air, one lands at Marsabit airstrip then drives about 4km to the main gate.

-Marsabit reserve is also well known because of the huge elephants such as the popular Ahmed, an elephant that was under24 hour protection by a presidential order.
-Ahmed, who had some of the biggest tusks ever recorded, died at age of fifty five, and his body was preserved and is now on display in Nairobi National Museum.
+Marsabit reserve is also well known because of the huge elephants such as the popular Ahmed, an elephant that was under24 hour protection by presidential order.
+Ahmed, who had some of the biggest tusks ever recorded, died at age of fifty-five, and his body was preserved and is now on display in Nairobi National Museum.